 Charting a Path Forward

-As Domtar moves forward, it remains committed to its core principles: sustainability, innovation and community.
+As Domtar moves forward, we remain committed to our core principles: sustainability, innovation and community.
 Jackson's vision to empower experienced executives and embrace technological advancements ensures that the company will continue to lead the way in environmental responsibility and operational excellence.

 Domtar’s independence and operational integrity endure, regardless of any developments outside of the company.
 The company’s focus on its established markets and diversified client base ensures stability and success for the long term.
-Together, Domtar’s employees, partners and stakeholders are not just preserving a legacy—they are building a future rooted in sustainable growth and shared success.
+Together, our employees, partners and stakeholders are not just preserving Domtar’s legacy—we are building a future rooted in sustainable growth and shared success.